Rules & Regulations

 Release & Hold Harmless Agreement

-The Vendor hereby releases and agrees to indemnify and save harmless Hanover County and their employees and representatives from any and all claims of any nature for injury or loss that may result from participation or preparation for participation in the Hanover Tomato Festival.
+The Vendor hereby releases and agrees to indemnify and save harmless Hanover County and their employees and representatives from any and all claims of any nature for injury or loss that may result from participation or preparation for participation in the Hanover Tomato Month celebration events.

 The vendor hereby fully consents to allow Hanover County Parks and Recreation to use photographs taken during this event for publicity purposes.

-The vendor fully consents to emergency medical care rendered by competent personnel or hospitals should such attention become necessary during the Festival.
+The vendor fully consents to emergency medical care rendered by competent personnel or hospitals should such attention become necessary during an event.